CharlieMallon/javascript30/README.md

 Upgrades added:

 ### Clock
-This is a simple JavaScript and CSS clock using the js time function and the transform function of CSS.
+This is a simple JavaScript and CSS clock using the js time function and the transform function of CSS.</br>
 Things to add
 -   stop the hands spinning when gets to 12 o'clock
 -   make the hands the right lengths!